Having trouble choosing pieces that work for your figure? We are here to help you shop smartly.

 For this silhouette, we recommend focusing on your legs, shoulders, and chest.

-Indeed, blouses that are fitted or that reveal the chest will break the uniformity of the upper body.
-You can also opt for tops with kimono sleeves or with bare shoulders that will emphasize your shoulders.
-We recommend tops such as HAVANA, HOWARD or PACIFIQUE.
+Indeed, fitted blouses or styles with an open neckline will help break up the uniformity of the upper body.
+You can also opt for tops with kimono sleeves or off-the-shoulder cuts that highlight your shoulders.
+We recommend tops such as LENA, LUDOVIC, or the LEANDRE shirt.

-For dresses, we recommend models that show off your legs, such as the HAMELET, HADJANI or the HANJANA.
-And don't hesitate to pair your outfits with a jacket or blazer; they will add structure to your silhouette.
+For dresses, we suggest styles that showcase your legs, such as the LETITIA.
+Coats like LEONARDO and LAURETTE are also great options for this body type.
+And don’t hesitate to pair your outfits with a blazer or bomber jacket—they’re perfect for adding structure to your silhouette.

 Congrats!